The Name G‑d

 Where did the name 'G‑d' ' first appear?

-1. His name was literally 'Little Wolf' (𐍅𐌿𐌻𐍆𐌹𐌻𐌰 • *wulfila, a male given name, Wulfila, "Little Wolf"; cf. German: "Wölflein") and his official seal even carried a handle with a wolf depiction.
+2. His name was literally 'Little Wolf' (𐍅𐌿𐌻𐍆𐌹𐌻𐌰 • *wulfila, a male given name, Wulfila, "Little Wolf"; cf. German: "Wölflein") and his official seal even carried a handle with a wolf depiction.
 Sadly many writers and historians eliminate the 'W' from his name (for obvious reasons), although the Gothic writing '𐍅𐌿𐌻𐍆𐌹𐌻𐌰' (wulfila) clearly includes the additional letter before the 'U' (which is both transliterated and pronounced as 'W').
-We do not need much Bible knowledge to know the implications of this name in a spiritual context.
+We do not require much Bible knowledge to know the implications of this name in a spiritual context.
 While a Christian should not judge anyone by his or her name, it would on the other hand be an oddity that our Creator would precisely chose someone with this name to be the provider of His ~new~ name.
-It is impossible to picture this name in a constructive context in the Bible.
+It is impossible to picture this (author's) name in a constructive context in the Bible.
 [1] [2] [3] [4] [5] [6] [7] [8] [9]

-6. Jerome's (Secretary of the Roman Pope Damasus) 'Commentary on Isaiah' contained also a copy of Wulfila's Bible translation, affirming once again that the Roman Catholic Church highly respected and praised Wulfila.
+8. Jerome's (Secretary of the Roman Pope Damasus) 'Commentary on Isaiah' contained also a copy of Wulfila's Bible translation, affirming once again that the Roman Catholic Church highly respected and praised Wulfila.
 [1] [2]

-10. [Arianism] Wulfila (as well as his successor, the Gotho-Phrygian bishop Selenas) opposed Trinitarian Christianity, denied both the deity and the divinity of the HOLY SPIRIT, and reduced Him to a minister of / created by CHRIST.
-He taught that the SPIRIT's actions are proper to THEOS, but that these actions are no proof of His divinity.
-[1] [2] [3]
+11. [Arianism] Wulfila (as well as his successor, the Gotho-Phrygian bishop Selenas) opposed Trinitarian Christianity, denied both the deity and the divinity of the HOLY SPIRIT, and reduced Him to a minister of / created by CHRISTOS.
+He taught that the SPIRIT's actions are proper to THEOS, but that these actions are no proof of His divinity (meaning He is not divine in his eyes).
+Even more problematically, he taught that CHRISTOS is divine, but not deityWulfila was therefore clearly a false teacher, sadly having been polluted by the Roman Emperor Valens, who sent them teachers of Arius's dogma.
+The Goths clung to the rudiments of this, the first faith they had received and later disseminated by Wulfila.
+[1] [2] [3] [4]

-11. For a complete discernment of Wulfila and the respective sources: www.fitforfaith.ca/discernment-historical-figures/
+12. For a complete discernment of Wulfila and the respective sources: www.fitforfaith.ca/discernment-historical-figures/

 Where does the Name 'G‑d ' come from?

-• Wulfila's Silver Bible uses in Matthew 5:34 the Genitive Singular of this word (while the word was prior to its appropriation for Arian / Gothic Christianity used in the plural, based on the polytheism of the Goths):
+• Wulfila's Silver Bible uses in Matthew 5:34 the Genitive Singular of this word (while the word was prior to its appropriation for Arian / Gothic ~Christianity~ used in the plural, based on the polytheism of the Goths):

 What does the term 'G‑d ' mean?